everx-labs/evernode-se/README.md

 ## How to change the blockchain configuration

-TON OS SE loads the blockchain configuration (config params) during its start from the configuration file [blockchain.conf.json](docker/ton-node/blockchain.conf.json) instead of special smart contract, which stores various config params in the real networks.
+Evernode SE loads the blockchain configuration (config params) during its start from the configuration file [blockchain.conf.json](docker/ton-node/blockchain.conf.json) instead of special smart contract, which stores various config params in the real networks.

 In order to change some of these params, do the following:
 1. Get [blockchain.conf.json](docker/ton-node/blockchain.conf.json) file and store it to the host's filesystem accessible by docker.
 In our example we store it at `/home/user/blockchain.conf.json`.
 2. Edit the downloaded file, changing parameters you need.
-If one of the parameters is omitted or renamed, TON OS SE will not start.
+If one of the parameters is omitted or renamed, Evernode SE will not start.
 3. Create a new docker container, overriding its configuration file (its path in the image is `/ton-node/blockchain.conf.json`) with the file from the host's filesystem.
    Change `/home/user/blockchain.conf.json` to correct path pointing to the edited blockchain configuration file: